Wildlife Photography Tips

 Using a long lens and being further away can help flatten out the angle and cancel the height disparity.
 With the help of a longer lens, you can create the illusion of being at a low angle.
 CLICK HERE to see how I took this photo of the lovely Cut-throat Finch from a car window.

-5. Light quality.
+5. Light quality

-The few hours after sunrise and a few hours before sunset are widely hailed as the Golden Hours.
+The few hours after sunrise and a few hours before sunset is widely hailed as the Golden Hour.
 Because of the low angle of the sun, the pictures are incredibly warm so render your subject well-lit and without harsh shadows.
 If you want to get beautifully lit photographs, get out early and stay out late.
 You’ll also be able to experiment with front, side and backlight and delve into the haunting world of the silhouette.

 The best images always tend to be those that have a large tonal difference.
 They have great cool tones from the blue sky mixed in with the warm tones of a well-lit subject or scene.
-This makes the subject pop up out of the image in a 3D type effect as illustrated below.
+This makes the subject pop up out of the image in a 3D type effect, as illustrated below.

 6. Histogram for checking exposure